 - Insurance: Because of the inherent risks that come with DeFi, such as hacks and smart contract exploits, decentralized insurance has become a popular way to protect funds.
 By paying a premium, users can submit claims to recover assets lost in DeFi protocols.

 Example: Nexus is a decentralized insurance protocol governed by its own NXM token.
-Holders of the token get a portion of the premiums paid by those taking out policies on their DeFi investments.
+Holders of the token get a portion of the premiums paid by those taking out policies on their DeFi funds.

 - Venture funding: The idea of using cryptocurrency to fund projects saw a boom in popularity during the 2017 boom of initial coin offerings (ICOs).
 However, more recent crowdfunding efforts have become prominent ways to ensure projects have the support they need to succeed.